Heart Health Signs and Symptoms

 that may increase the risk for heart disease or heart failure.
 These include high blood pressure, diabetes,

 and thyroid issues.
-“Those diseases can often be invisible to us, but they put a lot of stress and strain on the heart and that can lead to serious problems,” says Dr. Stephanie Arnold, medical director at InnovAge’s PACE center in Richmond, Virginia.
+“Those diseases can often be invisible to us, but they put a lot of stress and strain on the heart and that can lead to serious problems,” says

 “Genetic, economic, and social issues can all be factors.
 It is important physicians develop trusting, healthy relationships with their patients,” she says.
 “A patient should feel all of their concerns are taken seriously by their physician.
 This can help make sure the treatment plan makes sense for the patient.”